Ladysnake/Ladysnake.github.io/README.md

 	>    Server address: http://127.0.0.1:4000/
 	>  Server running... press ctrl-c to stop.
 	```
-5. Preview your copy of the site in your web browser at http://localhost:4000.
+6. Preview your copy of the site in your web browser at http://localhost:4000.

+## Dynamic Content

+### Build-time

+This website makes use of a number of [custom Jekyll plugins](./jekyll_plugins), most notably to
+dynamically generate crafting recipe widgets based on the JSON data available in our mod repositories.

+### Runtime

+Some pages like the Blabber dialogue editor use sprinkles of dynamic content in the form of [Svelte components](./svelte_sprinkles).
+These sprinkles are automatically built each time you run `jekyll build` or `jekyll serve`.
+When working on those sprinkles, one can open a separate terminal and use the `npm run watch` command in the `svelte_sprinkles` directory.